-“A Better Deal” is problematic also in that it attempts to throw every coalition a bone, which enmeshes the deal into a tangled web of promises.
-First, most of these promises aren’t remotely possible until we have a democratic White House.
-Thus, Democrats should focus on succeeding in the 2018 election, rather than on promoting lofty promises – nothing else matters if the House remains republican.
+“A Better Deal” attempts to throw every coalition a bone, which enmeshes the deal into a tangled web of promises.
+First, most of its promises aren’t remotely possible without a Democratic White House.
+Democrats should instead focus their energy on succeeding in the 2018 election – nothing else matters if the House remains Republican.
 Nonetheless, the horrible election map that Democrats will face in 2018 doesn’t make matters better.
 Second, voters usually don’t base their decisions off of a promulgated block of text about what politicians would like to do.
-The average voter decides on one or two stances, which can be observed through the example of Trump’s infamous goal to build a wall: Voters considered the wall to be a simple solution to a perceived problem, as well as a strategy that will lead to broader views on immigration and nationalism.
+The average voter decides on one or two stances, which can be observed through the example of Trump’s infamous goal to build a wall.
+Voters considered the wall to be a simple solution to a perceived problem, as well as a strategy that would lead to broader views on immigration and nationalism.
 An extreme example, sure, but Democrats need a similar umbrella idea under which they can package and market their other platform goals.

 Among all of the problems that have hindered the Democratic party’s progress, identity politics is a root issue, such that it may be to blame for Hillary Clinton’s 2016 loss.
-Prof. Mark Lilla at Columbia University analyzes this in his NYT Op-Ed “The End of Identity Liberalism:”
+Mark Lilla, a professor at Columbia University, analyzes this in his New York Times Op-Ed, “The End of Identity Liberalism.”

 This issue of identity politics has only compounded itself in the recent months, as President Trump’s various racist outbreaks have garnered bipartisan denouncements.
 The dilemma for Democrats is understandable: how do you deal with a president who shifts blame from White Supremacists to those who were protesting them?
-Ignoring his behavior would be accepting it as status quo – a tactic many Republicans in Congress have taken.4 But prolonged focus on it leads to political rhetoric branding Democrats as whiners rather than leaders.
-These dilemmas have proven that finding a good balance between appealing to the liberal base/minorities whilst also attracting moderates with an economic message is extremely difficult.
-But we must find the right balance as unifying people under a common belief in government is increasingly crucial as hyper partisanship carves its way through the 50 states.
-Liberalism is, at it’s core, a belief that government exists to solve everyone’s problems.
+Ignoring his behavior would be accepting it as status quo – a tactic many Republicans in Congress have taken.
+But prolonged focus on it leads to political rhetoric branding Democrats as whiners rather than leaders.
+These dilemmas prove that finding a good balance between appealing to the liberal base/minorities, whilst also attracting moderates with an economic message, is extremely difficult – but we must find it.
+As hyper partisanship carves its way through the 50 states, unifying people under a common belief in government is more crucial than ever.
+After all, at it’s core, Liberalism is a belief that government exists to solve everyone’s problems.

 Then there’s healthcare, which threatens to divide the Democratic party.
 The healthcare schism is deep and abrasive in the left – the pragmatics, who want to fix the ACA, clash with the Berniecrats, who will not settle for less than single-payer.
 Other options for healthcare are seldom mentioned, and even less so debated.
 However, a quick trip across the Atlantic provides a possible alternative to this ideological discordance.

-Germany utilizes a multi-payer system that consistently grants Germany a higher ranking than the US in healthcare.8 The German system has two markets: a compulsory insurance market, where payment is determined by income, and a private insurance market, where age and health are the main factors for payment.5 The German healthcare system gives choice for those who would like it, as well as provides coverage to every German.
-The system also allows private insurance companies to exist, unlike in France and Canada, where the government employs single-payer systems.
+Germany utilizes a multi-payer system that consistently grants Germany a higher ranking than the US in healthcare.
+The German system has two markets: a compulsory insurance market, where payment is determined by income, and a private insurance market, where age and health are the main factors for payment.
+It also offers choices to those who would like it, and provides coverage for every German.
+The system allows private insurance companies to exist, unlike in France and Canada, where the government employs single-payer systems.
 Although a multi-payer system is a possibility for the US, the shift to multi-payer will prove to be a complex and risky task for any party to undertake, and thus an impractical move.
 Additionally, the US system is massive and intertwined with countless regulations and private companies.
-Throughout the years, a version of Germany’s healthcare system has been proposed by various healthcare professionals to varying degrees of exposure.6 To come to a conclusion as to how pragmatic the multi-payer option would be for the US, we need to debate and discuss it publicly.
+Throughout the years, a version of Germany’s healthcare system has been proposed by various healthcare professionals to varying degrees of exposure.
+To come to a conclusion as to how pragmatic the multi-payer option would be for the US, we need to debate and discuss it publicly.
 Multi-payer should be a part of the discussion on healthcare, if not at the forefront.
 Americans are finally coming around to the notion that everyone deserves access to affordable healthcare, and it’s up to Democrats to seize the opportunity through expanding the healthcare debate effectively.

 Democrats have already won the first battle: the fight for ACA repeal took up much of the GOP’s first legislative year.
 The irregular – and frankly dishonest – attack on the ACA proved futile by the GOP.
 However, wars are fought across many battles, and this is only one of the many battles that Democrats must win.
 Alone, healthcare will not pave the way for seizure of the House in 2018, nor the Presidency in 2020.
 Rather, the ACA debate stood the test of time, allowing us to get a glimpse of what is possible, given that we have a united front.
 Through this trial, we learned that taking away healthcare is much harder than providing it, and that the ACA is gaining popularity.
 Democrats cannot afford to make the mistake of disregarding healthcare on the campaign trail.